AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/nexus_5634.rst

       ``stop`` triggers; check them and enter addresses.
 In the ``Record`` box, only ``Program`` should be selected, and for ``Start`` and ``Stop``, IAC1 and IAC2 should be chosen. ``Type`` needs to be ``Individual Branch Messages``, and Watchpoints should be ``All``.
 Click ``OK``.

+        *Note*: The address set for the Start Trigger should not contain a branch instruction, since such a trigger may cause the Analyzer to lose the context for interpreting some Nexus messages.
+        |gcvcnv| will generate an error message when it is passed a start
+        trigger address for a branch instruction.

     * Back at the ``Analyzer Configuration`` window, the new configurataion will be shown to be the active one with a red arrow on the left.
 Check both ``Start Analyzer when CPU starts`` and